Italy is a founding member of the EBRD and an important contributor to the Bank's work.

 Italy is also the sole contributor to the Central European Initiative Fund.
 The CEI Fund, which was established in 1992 and has contributions of €45.5 million to date, supports transition countries in the process of EU integration.
 The Fund supports technical cooperation projects in the areas of transport, energy efficiency and climate change, enterprise development and policy dialogue.
 The Fund has also provided assistance through a specific CEI instrument, the Know-How Exchange Programme by financing capacity building projects.

 Italy is one of the strongest sources of foreign direct investment in the EBRD’s countries of operations.

-Italy-EBRD investment has been strong in Poland, followed by regional projects, Turkey and Bulgaria.
+The joint investment has been strong in Poland, followed by regional projects, Türkiye, Bulgaria, and Hungary.
 Broken down by industry, joint investment has been in the following sectors: industry, commerce & agribusiness, sustainable infrastructure, and financial institutions.

 Italian banks are also involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments issued by banks in the countries where we invest to foreign confirming banks.
 Since inception, the TFP has supported 2550 export and import transactions for Italian companies for a total €774.94 million, for transactions which were initiated by banks in the EBRD countries of operation and confirmed by banks in both Italy and abroad.
 Twenty-eight Italian banks and branches of banks have joined the programme as Confirming Banks (all figures as of December 2022).